hasanberkay4/CS50Project-Reservation-System/README.md

 #### Description:

-Hey everyone, i will try to describe my humble cs50 final project which is full-stack web application.
-This project (website) imitates reservation system where teachers (this website is focused on education) can create / delete lecture sessions entering proper inputs and students can attend.
-Actually this may be used in my university because there is already an academic facility where peer students gather with their friends and discuss lecture materials.
+Hey everyone, i will try to describe my humble cs50 final project which is full-stack web application developed as freshman.
+This project imitates reservation system where teachers (this website is focused on education) can create / delete lecture sessions entering proper inputs and students can attend.
 Main focus was on back-end rather than front-end except the homepage where i put some effort to get great homepage which may be good for first impression.

 Techonologies employed: